huggingface/transformers-bloom-inference/inference_server/README.md

 #### BLOOM server deployment

-[server.sh](server.sh) can be used to launch a generation server.
+[make <model_name>](../Makefile) can be used to launch a generation server.
 Please note that the serving method is synchronous and users have to wait in queue until the preceding requests have been processed.

 #### Benchmark system for BLOOM inference